-Industrial fans are the mechanical devices that create fluid flow for industrial purposes.
-The industrial fans often considered as fluid displacers since the air or gas is displaced from one point to another due to the rotational motion of blades.
+Industrial cooling fans are the mechanical devices that create fluid flow for industrial purposes.
+The industrial cooling fans often considered as fluid displacers since the air or gas is displaced from one point to another due to the rotational motion of blades.
 The primary purpose of the industrial cooling fans is to blow cold air and drive hot air out of the environment.
 Therefore these industrial fans are also called industrial cooling blowers.
 However, cold air intake or hot air exhaust depends on the design and construction of the specific fan.
-Unlike other industrial fans, the cooling fans have large diameters, which help them produce large volumes of air and low pressures, as required in several environments.
+Unlike other industrial fans, the industrial cooling fans have large diameters, which help them produce large volumes of air and low pressures, as required in several environments.
 Regardless of the fan design, the fundamental components of industrial fan remain the same.
 They are discussed in detail in the next section.

 Fundamental Components of an Industrial Cooling Fan Assembly